TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

--  You **SHOULD** check for the existence of the constant :php:`defined('TYPO3') or die();` at the top of :file:`ext_tables.php` and :file:`ext_localconf.php` files right agter the use statements to make sure the file is executed only indirectly within TYPO3 context.
+-  You **SHOULD** check for the existence of the constant :php:`defined('TYPO3') or die();` at the top of :file:`ext_tables.php` and :file:`ext_localconf.php` files right after the use statements to make sure the file is executed only indirectly within TYPO3 context.
 This is a security measure since this code in global scope should not be executed through the web server directly as entry point.